 Coarctation of the aorta is a narrowing of the aorta, the main blood vessel carrying oxygen-rich blood from the left ventricle of the heart to all of the organs of the body.

-Coarctation occurs most commonly in a short segment of the aorta just beyond where the arteries to the head and arms take off, as the aorta arches inferiorly toward the abdomen and legs.
+Coarctation occurs most commonly in a short segment of the aorta just beyond where the arteries to the head and arms take off, as the aorta arches inferiorly toward the chest and abdomen.

-This portion of the aorta is called the "juxtaductal" part of the aorta, or the part near where the ductus arteriosus attaches.
+This portion of the aorta is called the "juxtaductal" aorta, or the part near where the ductus arteriosus attaches.
 It is also called the aortic isthmus.

 The ductus arteriosus is a blood vessel that is normally present in a fetus and has special tissue in its wall that causes it to close in the first hours or days of life.
-It is thought that coarctation may be caused by the presence of extra ductal tissue extending into the adjacent aorta which results in aortic narrowing as the ductal tissue contracts.
+Coarctation may be caused by the presence of extra ductal tissue extending into the adjacent aorta which results in aortic narrowing as the ductal tissue contracts.

-In babies with coarctation, the aortic arch may be small (hypoplastic).
-Coarctation may also occur along with other cardiac defects, typically involving the left side of the heart.
+In babies with coarctation, the aortic arch may also be small (hypoplastic).
+Coarctation may also occur with other cardiac defects, typically involving the left side of the heart.
 The defects most commonly seen with coarctation are bicuspid aortic valve and ventricular septal defect.
-Coarctation may also be seen as a part of more complex, single ventricle cardiac defects.
+Coarctation may also be seen as a part of more complex single ventricle heart defects.